Pay Your Enrollment Fee

 In-State Residency Eligibility

-To qualify for in-state status, a student must submit the Residency Form and demonstrate all of the following requirements for the 12-month period immediately before the semester or term a student is seeking in-state tuition.
+To qualify for in-state status, a student must submit the Residency Form within the Application for Admission and demonstrate all of the following requirements for the 12-month period immediately before the semester or term a student is seeking in-state tuition.
 The USM Residency Policy states a student must:

 • Have continuously kept their primary residence in Maryland